January 8, 2018

 Saturn’s rings, made of countless icy particles, form a translucent veil in this view from NASA’s Cassini spacecraft.

 Saturn’s tiny moon Pan, about 17 miles (28 kilometers) across, orbits within the Encke Gap in the A ring.
 Beyond, we can see the arc of Saturn itself, its cloud tops streaked with dark shadows cast by the rings.

-The image was taken in visible blue light with the Cassini spacecraft narrow-angle camera on Nov.
-4, 2006 at a distance of approximately 1.7 million kilometers (1 million miles) from Saturn and at a Sun-Saturn-spacecraft, or phase, angle of 161 degrees.
-Image scale is 10 kilometers (6 miles) per pixel.
+This image was taken in visible light with the Cassini spacecraft narrow-angle camera on Feb.
+12, 2016, at a distance of approximately 746,000 miles (1.2 million kilometers) from Pan.

 The Cassini spacecraft ended its mission on Sept.
 15, 2017.

 The Cassini mission is a cooperative project of NASA, ESA (the European Space Agency) and the Italian Space Agency.
 The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington.
 The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
 The imaging operations center is based at the Space Science Institute in Boulder, Colorado.